 The City shall support the establishment of local Community Land Trusts to acquire and/or build affordable housing that remains so in perpetuity within the city of Fresno.
-The City shall support the Community Land Trusts in acquiring affordable housing units in areas at risk of displacement and acquiring land in high resource areas for the construction of new affordable housing.
+The City shall support the Community Land Trusts in acquiring affordable housing units in areas at risk of displacement and acquiring land in high resource areas for the construction of new affordable housing, as well as collaborating to maintain vacant sites once acquired.
+Additionally, the City will provide support to land trusts for staff, stakeholder and community education on the land trust models.
 [Source: New program, One Fresno Housing Strategy]

-Responsibility Planning & Development Department Funding Source General Fund; ARPA Timeframe By 2027, identify opportunity sites in areas at risk of displacement and in high resource areas and provide to the local Community Land Trusts for their consideration.
-Objective Build capacity of local Community Land Trusts to acquire and/or build affordable housing that remains so in perpetuity within the city.
+Responsibility Planning & Development Department with support from Code Enforcement, Public Works Funding Source General Fund; ARPA Timeframe By 2027, identify opportunity sites in areas at risk of displacement and in high resource areas and provide to the local Community Land Trusts for their consideration.
+Objective Build capacity of local Community Land Trusts to acquire and/or build affordable housing that remains so in perpetuity within the city, with 30 percent of land acquisitions and new construction targeting relatively higher resource and income areas including RCAAs